usnistgov/IBA-Project/IBASIM/Types/README.md

 ## Types
 The types listed here were developed specifically for the IBAL model.
 The FORTRAN codes are included in this folder.
+These types call other subroutines that are included as part of TRNSYS, but are not included here.

 | Type ID  | Equipment | Description |
 | ------------- | ------------- | ------------- |